shivamjadhav2000/awsserverlessmediumtutorial/readme.md

 Use the React frontend to interact with the API.
 You can upload images, which will be stored in S3, and user data, which will be stored in DynamoDB.

-Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.